make-all/tuya-local/DEVICES.md

 - Generic water timers (confirmed with Johgee, Diivoo and Royal Gardineer branded devices)

 ### Devices supported via IR hubs

+In general IR hubs are supported as generic IR remote controllers.
+Some specialised devices have built-in sensors to also present other entity types as sub devices.

 - Air conditioner / heatpump via Moes IR hub
 - Neo IR Air Conditioner controller